 - The mismatch between what you promise in the Introduction, and what you discuss.

 - Possible discussion

 - Did you find what you expect?
 Discuss in depth anything you did not expect.
-The key point here is you need to have a clear research question or hypotheses at the beginning.
-Then based on this question in your mind, you discuss your results.

 - Did you achieve what you claim? and what you did not yet achieve? what is your ultimate goal, and how far are you from it?